pgruetter/sdl-docs/docs/getting-started/part-3/custom-webservice.md

 * ...

 Smart Data Lake Builder can not cover all these various needs in a generic `WebserviceDataObject`, which is why we have to write our own `CustomWebserviceDataObject`.
-The goal of this part is to learn how such a CustomWebserviceDataObject can be implemented.
+The goal of this part is to learn how such a CustomWebserviceDataObject can be implemented in Scala.

 :::info
 Other than part 1 and 2, we are writing customized Scala classes in part 3 and making use of Apache Spark features.